 - Emotional awareness can be broken down in attention to emotions and clarity of emotions.

-- The former has been tested in different studies and was found to be significantly connected to emotional eating.
+- The former has been tested in different studies and was found to be definitely connected to emotional eating.

-- By paying more attention to our emotions we could possibly suppress and prevent such eating episodes.
+- By paying more attention to our emotions we could suppress and prevent such eating episodes.

 References used: